 “Am a girl.
 I am supposed to be fashionably late” argues Nina.

-“Yes of course but were you not the one about the sharp 6?”
-Sid protests.
+“Yes of course but you were the one about the sharp 6” Sid protests.

 “And it’s only 6:20.
 What’s the rush?”